MasaakiU/MultiplexNanopore/README.md

 SAVEMONEY guides researchers to mix multiple plasmids for submission as a single sample to a commercial long-read sequencing service (e.g., Oxford Nanopore Technology), reducing overall sequencing costs while maintaining fidelity of sequencing results.
 Following is the outline of the procedure:

-- **Step 1. pre-survey** takes plasmid maps as inputs and guide users which groupings of plasmids is optimal.
+- **Step 1. pre-survey** takes plasmid maps as inputs and guides users which groupings of plasmids is optimal.
 - **Step 2. submit samples** according to the output of pre-survey.
 - **Step 3. post-analysis** execute computational deconvolution of the obtained results, and generate a consensus sequence for each plasmid constituent within the sample mixture.
 This step must be run separately for each sample mixture.
 - An optional third step, **Step 4. visualization of results (optional)** provides a platform for the detailed examination of the alignments and consensus generated in the post-analysis.